Andre-sv650/ArduinoModbusTcp2/README.md

 # ArduinoModbusTcp2
 This is an arduino library for Modbus TCP.
+Currently running with Relais and DHT22 elements.
+Next updates:
+- Temperature sensor One wire elements.
+- Light intensity sensor.
+- Modbus TCP weather station with wind and rain detection.

 ## Prepare the sofware:
 1. Install Visual studio code